TERREMEMBER/znbase/docs/content/v2.0/develop/learn/batch-operations-ycql.md

 ## Sample Java Application

-You can find a working example of using transactions with YugabyteDB in our [sample applications](../../../quick-start/run-sample-apps/).
+You can find a working example of using transactions with ZNbaseDB in our [sample applications](../../../quick-start/run-sample-apps/).
 This application writes batched key-value pairs with a configurable number of keys per batch.
 There are multiple readers and writers running in parallel performing these batch writes.

 Here is how you can try out this sample application.